 Muscle damage occurs because statins deplete the body of CoQ10, a nutrient necessary for muscle support.
 Ironically, continued use of statins will eventually destroy the heart muscle, not just other muscles, while patients are being told that they need the drug for heart health.
-Muscle aches and weakness are the first symptoms that this is happening, and I remember Mom using the therapy services there while still in independent living to try to overcome what this medication had done to her.
+Muscle aches and weakness are the first symptoms that this is happening, and I remember Mom using the therapy services there while still in independent living to try to overcome what this medication was doing to her.
 She took therapy specifically because she was having trouble getting up out of her chair.

 The list of side effects is seemingly endless.
 After taking our mother off statins, she was free from migraines and RLS (restless leg syndrome) and I have since found quite a bit of evidence online that there is a definite connection.
 What makes me angry is that her doctor knew how Mom had suffered with migraines for years yet kept her on statins anyway, with migraines listed as a possible side effect.
 RLS is not listed, but there are innumerable stories from people who have experienced RLS while on statins and relief when they stopped taking the drug.
 (You can check out my post Restless Leg Syndrome- Treat the Causes, not the Symptoms for more information.)